protonemedia/laravel-eloquent-scope-as-select/README.md

 ### Shortcuts

-Instead of using a Closure, there are some shortcuts you could use:
+Instead of using a Closure, there are some shortcuts you could use (see also: [Short API description](#short-api-description)):

+Using a string instead of a Closure:

 ```php
 Post::addScopeAsSelect('is_published', function ($query) {